 prefix | An optional prefix for your data, to avoid collisions. | SPLITIO |

 These pluggable caches are always available on NPM, but if using the CDN you need the full bundle.
-See more here.
+Refer to the Import the SDK into your project section for more information.

 var factory = window.splitio.SplitFactory({